 Early in my career, I went to do a focus group with some community elders.
 I asked them “What are the major issues they face in their lives?”
 They responded: money (not enough), access to affordable health care, and lack of transportation.
 Then, I explained that I was from a mental health agency and asked what issues in their life most affected their mental health.
 They said : ‘Doc weren’t you listening : money (not enough), access to affordable health care, and lack of transportation.’

 Even back then, they understood the relationship of SDOH to their mental well being.
-Now, we need to catch up with them.Add a comment
+Now, we need to catch up with them.1 comment so far